Mark Bradford

 Mark Bradford (born November 20, 1961) is an American visual artist.
-Born in Los Angeles, Bradford studied at the California Institute of the Arts.
+Bradford was born, lives, and works in Los Angeles and studied at the California Institute of the Arts.
 Recognized for his collaged painting works, which have been shown internationally, his practice also encompasses video, print, and installation.
 Bradford was the U.S. representative for the 2017 Venice Biennale.
-He lives and works in Los Angeles.
+He was included in Time Magazine’s list of the 100 Most Influential People in 2021.

 Early life and education

 Bradford was born and raised in South Los Angeles.
 His mother rented a beauty salon in Leimert Park.
 Bradford moved with his family to a largely white neighborhood in Santa Monica when he was 11, but his mother still maintained her business in the old neighborhood.
 Bradford worked in her shop at times.
 When Bradford graduated high school, he obtained his hairdresser's license and went to work at his mother's salon.

-Bradford began his studies at Santa Monica College and then transferred to the California Institute of the Arts, graduating in 1991 at the age of 30.
+Bradford began his studies at Santa Monica College and then transferred to the California Institute of the Arts, graduating in 1991 at 30.
 He earned a BFA in 1995 and an MFA in 1997.

 Work

 Bradford is known for grid-like abstract paintings combining collage with paint.
-His works are made out of layers of paper and cords which he carves into using various tools and techniques, including gouging, tearing, shredding, gluing, power-washing and sanding.
+His works are made out of layers of paper and cords which he carves into using various tools and techniques, including gouging, tearing, shredding, gluing, power-washing, and sanding.

-Throughout Bradford's career, he has collected ‘merchant posters’ which are printed sheets advertising services and posted in neighborhoods.
+Throughout Bradford's career, he has collected ‘merchant posters’ printed sheets advertising services and posted in neighborhoods.
 According to critic Sebastian Smee, “The posters advertised cheap transitional housing, foreclosure prevention, food assistance, debt relief, wigs, jobs, DNA-derived paternity testing, gun shows and quick cash, as well as legal advice for immigrants, child custody and divorce.”

 Bradford sometimes incorporates ideas of masculinity and gender in his work, drawing on his experiences as a gay man.